det-lab/histograms/docs/01_setup.md

 Next, create a new Python file by clicking the `New file` icon or typing `CTRL+N`.
 For this project, it's recommended to create a Jupyter Notebook which uses the `.ipynb` extension instead of a plain `.py` file as a Jupyter Notebook can more immediately display plots.

-Finally, before the IDE will allow you to run any code, it'll require you to to save the new file and choose a Kernal.
-Create the first code cell and add a simple command (such as `print("hello world")`) to get it to prompt you to choose a Kernal source.
+Finally, before the IDE will allow you to run any code, it'll require you to to save the new file and choose a Kernel.
+Create the first code cell and add a simple command (such as `print("hello world")`) to get it to prompt you to choose a Kernel source.

 ---

 Now, let's get started plotting our data!
-[Click here to continue on to the next section](03_understanding_histograms.md) where we'll learn the basics of making and using histograms.
+[Click here to continue on to the next section](02_understanding_histograms.md) where we'll learn the basics of making and using histograms.